The Diary of a Lost Girl: Critical response

 In the United States, the book's leading champion was the Anglo-American writer Percival Pollard, who praised it in two of his books of criticism.
 Pollard stated "The fact that one German critic asserted the impossibility of a woman herself immune from vice having written such a book, is proof that besides truth of matter there was compelling art in Margarete Böhme’s book".

 Translations

 In England, the book was issued in 1907 as The Diary of a Lost One.
 It was first advertised as The Diary of a Lost Soul, the title given it by its translator, the Irish author Ethel Colburn Mayne (1865-1941).
 Because of its subject matter, however, Mayne elected not to have her name appear on the book.
 (The English and American editions share the same translation.)
-The authorized Polish edition was translated by the noted writer Felicya Nossig (1855-1939).
+The authorized Polish edition was translated by the noted writer Felicja Nossig (1855-1939).
 The unauthorized Dutch translation was by the poet Hillegonda van Uildriks (1863-1921).
 After having been out-of-print in English for more than 100 years, the book was reissued in the United States as The Diary of a Lost Girl in 2010.